elgw/trafo/README.md

 | skl   | diabetes      | 0.224    |    98548 |
 | sk1   | rand          | 31.80    |   283560 |

-What stands out here is the diabetes dataset, which has a high number of classes, where skl use much more memory than trafo.
+The skl memory usage stand out on the diabetes dataset, due to the high number of classes?

 ## Installation

 Use cmake with the `CMakeLists.txt` file, something like this should
 do: